atsushieno/aap-lv2/README.md

 LV2 toolkit core parts (serd/sord/sratom/lilv/lv2) are under the ISC license.

 There are some sources copied from [jalv](https://gitlab.com/drobilla/jalv) project mentioned in androidaudioplugin-lv2 sources, `symap.*`, as well as those files under `zix` directory, and they are distributed under the ISC license.

-`mda-lv2` is distributed under the GPLv3 license and you have to follow it when distributing or making changes to those parts.

 `ayumi-lv2` and `ayumi` are distributed under the MIT license.